Herbal3d/basil/index.md

 * Basil Viewer to display 3D objects.
   This is an X11-like render client specialized for 3D objects;
-* [Presto] session manager manages connections to virtual worlds.
+* [Pesto] session manager manages connections to virtual worlds.
   It finds and instantiates connection modules to virtual world or augmented reality object sources;
 * [Loc-Loc] is a univeral space server registration and lookup service.
-* [Ragu] connectes the Basil viewer to an [OpenSimulator] world to display the objects and avatars from there.
+* [Ragu] connects the Basil viewer to an [OpenSimulator] world to display the objects and avatars from there.

 Added to these modules are connection modules which connect the viewer